What causes the contamination of groundwater? All About Groundwater

-Its source of water comes from the natural occurrence of precipitation, which in return, goes to other bodies of water such as streams, rivers, and lakes to replenish the running water.
+Its water source comes from the natural occurrence of precipitation, which, in return, goes to other bodies of water, such as streams, rivers, and lakes, to replenish the running water.

-Simply put, it is water beneath the ground surface, usually accessible through various wells and boreholes.
-The presence of groundwater supplies in the ecosystems paves the way for more natural sources of drinking water.
+Simply put, water beneath the ground surface is usually accessible through various wells and boreholes.
+The presence of groundwater supplies in the ecosystems paves the way for more natural drinking water sources.

-This is also the reason why people continue to extract groundwater as one of their drinking water sources.
-Not until groundwater pollution takes place and ruins it for all of us.
+This is also why people continue to extract groundwater as a drinking water source—until groundwater pollution occurs and ruins it for everyone.

 Recently, groundwater contaminants have become an issue in most groundwater resources.
-It has resulted in surface water pollution where chemical spills, toxic substances, toxic metals, and fluoride concentrations are ruining the quality of the water supply.
+This has resulted in surface water pollution, with chemical spills, toxic substances, toxic metals, and high fluoride concentrations ruining the quality of the water supply.

-Moreover, according to various research, there are also hazardous chemicals present in some contaminated groundwater.
+Moreover, according to research, hazardous chemicals are also present in some contaminated groundwater.
 Needless to say, groundwater contamination can lead to serious health effects and environmental problems if not treated and resolved immediately.

-Therefore, in this article, we will talk about groundwater, contaminated groundwater, and groundwater contaminants.
-We will also walk you through various ways to prevent contamination, as well as other biological treatment techniques to lessen the risks of polluted groundwater.
+Therefore, this article will discuss groundwater, contaminated groundwater, and groundwater contaminants.
+It will also explain various ways to prevent contamination and other biological treatment techniques that can lessen the risks of polluted groundwater.

 Ultimately, this will help remove the potential health risks to human health brought upon by contaminated groundwater.